jiaming-jiang/fdh-web/README.md

 ## <a id="section_countries">Are There More Users from a Specific Country for Certain Categories?</a>

 For our analysis, we took only users from the USA, Canada, UK, and Australia.
-While most users in [BeerAdvocate](https://beeradvocate.com) come from the USA.
+Note that most users in [BeerAdvocate](https://beeradvocate.com) come from the USA.
 Is the distribution of country the same for all categories?
 The following interactive plot (you can select a category) shows the distributions of countries for the users for all users (ALL), conformist (CFM), explorer (XPL), adventurer (ADV), and EXP users.

 {% include top_countries_pie_chart.html %}